 Project Week Amsterdam – The Hague – Excursions and museums

 Cultural trip (3 days) with your fellow students to the Randstad, the Western part of the Netherlands.
 This includes 2 overnight stays in a Stay-Okay hostel in The Hague.
 You reflect on two experiences during this week in a paper.
+For participation in excursions and the Project Week you have to pay a contribution of 100 euros.

 You reflect on yourself, your role and the roles of others in a team of colleagues.
 You prepare yourself for the teaching practice and make a design of an imaginary ideal school using the knowledge and experiences acquired during the courses and practical training and research.